simonchen/davfs2/README.md

 ## TODO

 # Quick start - Mount the WebDAV-resource
-assume that you have built the WebDav-resource as web url http://0.0.0.0:8080 and you wanna mount to /mnt/fuse , you can type in the command line as follow:
+assume that you have built the WebDav-resource with server url http://0.0.0.0:8080 and you wanna mount to /mnt/fuse , you can type in the command line as follow:
 ```
 ./mount.davfs http://0.0.0.0:8080 /mnt/fuse
 ```
 **Note**
-- the command line will be running at default user / group (see below)
+- the server url binds with certain `secrets`, and the mount point binds with certain `dav_user` and `dav_group`  (see below)

 # Default system configure files
 - /etc/davfs2/davfs2.conf